 Which Cards are Covered?

 We reviewed the terms and conditions of 48 prepaid cards.
-And all but one purport to meet the requirements for FDIC insurance. (see below)
+And 45 purport to meet the requirements for FDIC insurance, according to the cardholder agreements that govern the accounts. (see below)

 So do most popular prepaid cards from non-bank distributors.
 Like Netspend, RushCard, and Walmart MoneyCard.
 Generally, cards distributed by these companies are issued by the bank that holds the funds.
 MetaBank, for instance, is the issuing bank for Netspend.
 MetaBank rather than Netspend holds the account containing the cardholders’ deposits.